stephenh/ts-poet/README.md

 const convertTimestamps = conditionalOutput(
   // The string to output at the usage site "convertTimestamps",
-  // The code to conditionally output if convertTimestamps is ussed code`function convertTimestamps() { ...impl... }`, );
+  // The code to conditionally output if convertTimestamps is used code`function convertTimestamps() { ...impl... }`, );